 Every business in any industry is constantly looking to minimize costs.
 That is particularly true with healthcare.
 For instance, the provision of healthcare services takes a massive chunk of the national budget of the United States (see Fig.4).

 Thus, high cost is one of the key concerns healthcare professionals anticipate automation to fix.
 At the moment, it proved to do the job.
-Healthcare automation enhances productivity, minimizes the chance of error, reduces the number of manual tasks, and takes overtime to almost zero.
-On the one hand, automation grants more time for medical professionals to be spent more effectively.
-Conversely, predictive analytics, as one of the automation technologies, improve diagnosing, thus reducing the cost of the diagnostic process.
+Automation in healthcare enhances productivity, minimizes the chance of error, reduces the number of manual tasks, and takes overtime to almost zero.
+On the one hand, automation grants more time for medical professionals to spend more effectively.
+Conversely, predictive analytics, as one of the automation technologies, improves diagnosing, thus reducing the cost of the diagnostic process.

 2. Streamlining Scheduling Services